 Is it True that Simple Instructional Design May Result In More Learning?

-How could it be possible that simple instructional design may result in more learning?
-Sometimes, less is more when it comes to adult learning.
+How could it be possible that less instructional design may result in more learning?
+Sometimes, less is more when it comes to adult learning and corporate training.

 Once clear business and learning outcomes have been identified, most instructional designers follow four age-old steps to make a corporate training session happen: